-However, researchers and practitioners considered each wavelength in isolation.
+However, studies typically examine one wavelength in isolation.
 Wavelengths in the red and IR are selected for their ability to penetrate the skin to stimulate deeper tissues.
-The currently most discussed mechanism is the improvement of mitochondrial function.
-Observing the mitochondrial mechanism isn’t easy or quick.
+Exciting new applications include traumatic brain injury that may be accessible with certain wavelengths and power densities.

-PhotoMed’s team wondered, does the body need one, two, or a sequence of different wavelengths to resume homeostasis?
+Could the body need one, two, or a sequence of different wavelengths to resume homeostasis?